Syntax description of the search query language.

 A search request submitted as payload on a Search API is a JSON object that contains the following fields:

-A query expression or compound expression.
+A simple expression or compound expression.sort

 The offset parameter for pagination.